gulogulo208/portfolio/README.md

 ## My Working Portfolio for Potential Employers

-Projects included are eatNsip which is a leftover food recupe app, BirdsEye: A project management app, and Sojourner:
+Projects included are eatNsip which is a leftover food recupe app, BirdsEye: A project management app, and Sojourner: A travel expensing and socializing app
 ## Project Overview

 Preview of the webpage